wp-plugins/roomcloud/readme.txt

 1. Upload `roomcloud.php` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Prepare your shortcode string using the format: [roomcloud hotel='xyz'] where xyz is the hotel code defined in Roomcloud extranet.
+If you want the roomcloud calendar to point to an internal worpress page, define inside the roomcloud shortcode an additional parameter: page_id and define a roomcloud_iframe shortcode
-1. Place the shortcode inside the page of your website using wordpress page editor.
+1. Place the roomcloud shortcode inside the page of your website using wordpress page editor.
+1. In case of internal page, place the roomcloud_iframe shortcode inside the page with specified page_id using wordpress page editor.

 == Changelog ==
 = 1.0 =
 * Initial support
+= 1.1 =
+* Added roomcloud_iframe shortcode

 == Frequently Asked Questions ==